Deep learning in photoacoustic imaging: Limited-bandwidth artifact removal with deep neural networks

 The complementary information is utilized using fusion based architectures for improving the photoacoustic image reconstruction.
 Since different reconstructions promote different characteristics in the output and hence the image quality and characteristics vary if a different reconstruction technique is used.
 A novel fusion based architecture was proposed to combine the output of two different reconstructions and give a better image quality as compared to any of those reconstructions.
 It includes weight sharing, and fusion of characteristics to achieve the desired improvement in the output image quality.

+Deep learning to improve penetration depth of PA images

+High energy lasers allow for light to reach deep into tissue and they allow for deep structures to be visible in PA images.
+High energy lasers provide a greater penetration depth than low energy lasers.
+Around an 8 mm greater penetration depth for lasers with a wavelength between 690 and 900 nm.
+The American National Standards Institute has set a maximal permissible exposure (MPE) for different biological tissues.
+Lasers with specifications above the MPE can cause mechanical or thermal damage to the tissue they are imaging.
+Manwar et al. was able to increase the penetration of depth of low energy lasers that meet the MPE standard by applying a U-net architecture to the images created by a low energy laser.
+The network was trained with images of an ex vivo sheep brain created by a low energy laser of 20 mJ as the input to the network and images of the same sheep brain created by a high energy laser of 100 mJ, 20 mJ above the MPE, as the desired output.
+A perceptually sensitive loss function was used to train the network to increase the low signal-to-noise ratio in PA images created by the low energy laser.
+The trained network was able to increase the peak-to-background ratio by 4.19 dB and penetration depth by 5.88% for photos created by the low energy laser of an in vivo sheep brain.
+Manwar claims that this technology could be beneficial in neonatal brain imaging where transfontanelle imaging is possible to look for any lessions or injury.

 Applications of deep learning in PAM

 Photoacoustic microscopy differs from other forms of photoacoustic tomography in that it uses focused ultrasound detection to acquire images pixel-by-pixel.
 PAM images are acquired as time-resolved volumetric data that is typically mapped to a 2-D projection via a Hilbert transform and maximum amplitude projection (MAP).
 The first application of deep learning to PAM, took the form of a motion-correction algorithm.
 This procedure was posed to correct the PAM artifacts that occur when an in vivo model moves during scanning.
 This movement creates the appearance of vessel discontinuities.